-CRR Diane Kukich, a certified running coach through the Road Runners Club of America, will again be getting UD employees “up and running” this spring through a Couch to 5K running program, a nine-week training program for beginner runners, offered by the University of Delaware College of Health Sciences.
+CRR Diane Kukich, a certified running coach through the Road Runners Club of America, will again be getting UD employees “up and running” this spring through a Couch to 5K running program, a nine-week training program for beginner runners, offered by the University of Delaware Employee Health and Wellbeing.

 Darkness had complete sway in this local 5K, which benefits Special Olympics of Delaware.
 However, there were three bright spots among our contingent in the race this year, which took place on Friday, Nov.
 30.